Leo Jewellery: The Lion, the Sun, and Why Leos Can't Help But Shine

 Ruby, tiger's eye, and amber

 Tiger's eye is the more accessible option, and honestly, it might be the most "Leo" stone of all.
 The golden-brown stripes with their shifting chatoyancy (that cat's-eye shimmer) literally look like a lion's eye.
 It's associated with confidence, courage, and personal power in crystal traditions.
-Practically speaking, it's a gorgeous stone that works in both casual and formal jewellery.
+A polished tiger's eye cabochon in a gold ring is genuinely striking, and tiger's eye beaded bracelets work for any gender.
+Stack three or four of different sizes for that effortless layered look that Leo does so well.

 Amber is technically not a stone (it's fossilised tree resin), but it's been associated with the sun and with Leo for thousands of years.
 Ancient Greeks called it "elektron," which is where we get the word "electricity."
 Amber is warm to the touch, light in weight, and ranges in colour from honey gold to deep cognac.
 As a material, it connects Leo to deep time, millions of years of history compressed into something you can wear on your wrist.